aburns4/MoTIF/task_automation/seq2act/README.md

 ## Setup

-Install the packages that required by the codebase using our provided environment yaml:
+Install the packages required by the codebase using our provided environment yaml:

 ```
 conda env create -f environment.yml